-Do you wish to provide taxi services in the Netherlands?
-Then your vehicle should be suitable for the transport of people and it should meet several requirements.
+Do you plan to provide taxi services in the Netherlands?
+Then your vehicle should be suitable for the transport of people, and it must also meet several other requirements.
 You must have the vehicle tested.

 Periodic motor vehicle test (APK)

-Taxis must be fitted with a certified taxameter.
-The taxameter must be inspected annually by the Netherlands Metrology Institute (Nederlands Meetinstituut, NMi, in Dutch).
-You do not need a taxameter if you have agreed upon a price beforehand via telephone, an app or a website.
+Taxis must be fitted with a certified taximeter (taxameter, in Dutch).
+The taximeter must be inspected annually by the Netherlands Metrology Institute (Nederlands Meetinstituut, NMi).
+You do not need a taximeter if you agree upon a price beforehand.

 Taxi on-board computer